-- playing the audio clip.
-The context menu contains: Rename: Change the name of the audio clip. - Create link: Create a URL that, when used, plays the audio clip on the device.
+- The context menu contains: - Rename: Change the name of the audio clip. - Create link: Create a URL that, when used, plays the audio clip on the device.
 Specify the volume and number of times to play the clip. - Download: Download the audio clip to your computer. - Delete: Delete the audio clip from the device.